 ApplyBoard’s STEM for Change Scholarship

-As you might have heard, ApplyBoard’s STEM for Change Scholarship is awarding C$100,000 in merit-based scholarships to eight women.
+As you might have heard, ApplyBoard’s STEM for Change Scholarship is awarding up to C$100,000 in merit-based scholarships to six women.
 To be eligible, applicants must be applying to study a STEM program at a Canadian college or university for the Fall 2021 intake via the ApplyBoard Platform.

 While you can find the complete scholarship details on the STEM for Change Scholarship website, we want to take a minute to highlight a very important part of the application process.